andmos/Coffee/HarioSlimGrinder.md

 ### Instructions

 To adjust the grinder, turn the wheel on the bottom of the upper part.
 The wheel will make a clicking sound when adjusting.
 Right is finer, left is more course.
 The base is closed (finest) setting.
+All values are therefore counted from finest to course.

 | Method | Clicks |
 | ---   | ---     |